|Marine Conservation in Mexico|

 As my departure was at 08:35 on Friday, 03-Mar-2017, I decided to book a hotel room at (or near) Heathrow for Thursday night, as getting to the airport before 06:30 on Friday, from home, using public transport, would be have been very difficult - if not impossible!

 My favourite travel agent found a very good deal for me at the Thistle London Heathrow Terminal 5 (including breakfast).
 I thought "That would be ideal"!
 However, on further investigation, the hotel is located just outside the airport's perimeter road.
-No problem (I thought), I can use the ULTra (Urban Light Transit) PODCAR system that passes the hotel, direct to Terminal 5.
+No problem (I thought), I can use the ULTra (Urban Light Transit) PODCAR system that travels between the car park (next to the hotel) and Terminal 5.
 But once my itinerary arrived, it showed that flight BA 207 departed from Terminal 3!
 Fortunately, Terminals 2 and 3 are served by a Heathrow Hoppa bus service from the hotel.

 At 08:35, I checked-in at ba.com (from home) and allocated seat number 45K.
 The rest of the day was spent checking that everything that I needed, had been packed in the suitcase, or was in my cabin luggage.
 After lunch.
 I left the house and made my way to the railway station.

 The journey to the airport was very simple; a train to Reading and a bus to

 Terminal 5.
 I used the PODCAR system to get to the hotel.
 [That is a

 brilliant system!]
 I checked in at the hotel, got to my room, and relaxed

 in front of the television until I fell asleep, thinking of fish and coral

 in crystal clear water!